Tim-DK/Events/README.md

 # Presentations
 Slide decks and content from sessions I have presented

-Please consult me prior to reusing any content.
+Content is copyrighted - please consult me prior to reusing any content.